 The StringBuilder class in JAVA is useful for such a purpose.
-You may think of it simply as a String that can be modified, although it is not a String.
-The StringBuilder methods run a little slower that their String-equivalent methods, so if you plan to create strings that will not need to change, use String objects instead.
+You may think of it simply as a String that can be modified.
+The StringBuilder methods run a little slower that their String equivalent methods, so if you plan to create strings that will not need to change, use String objects instead.